lewismj/cucumber/Readme.md

 testFrameworks += new TestFramework("com.waioeka.sbt.runner")
 ```

 Note, the runner will expect feature files in the `test/resources` directory.
-If you feature files are stored elsewhere, add that location to the 'unmanagedClasspath', e.g.
+If your feature files are stored elsewhere, add that location to the 'unmanagedClasspath', e.g.

 ```scala